Ylianst/MeshCentral/docs/docs/meshcentral/config.md

                 "description": "Action taken if one of the lines in meshagent.tag contains ~ServerTags:tag1,tag2,tag3.
 0=Ignore, 1=Set, 2=SetIfEmpty, 3=Append."
               }
             }
           },
+          "lockAgentDownload": {
+            "type": "boolean",
+            "default": false,
+            "description": "When enabled, MeshCentral will block all downloads of MeshAgent including install scripts, if the user is not logged in"
+          },
           "geoLocation": {
             "type": "boolean",